 English language arts is a very skills based course.
 Because of this, we end up teaching the same skills over and over across the grade levels.
 So, if you have a great lesson, one that works well, is it ok to use the same lesson for different grades?

-Obviously, you won’t be repeating content-based lessons and activities.
-If students study a text in tenth grade, you won’t be using the same one in twelfth.
+Obviously, you won’t be repeating full class texts across grade levels.
+If students study a novel or play in tenth grade, you won’t be using the same one in twelfth.
 However, if your mini-lesson is focused on skills like close reading, identifying the way that character or theme is developed, embedding quotations, etc. then you can use it in different ways with different groups.

 There are several elements to a good lesson.
 It usually starts with some teacher instruction, followed by independent and collaborative work that allows students to learn and practice.
 When I use the same lesson across grade levels, I will vary the activities that I use and/or the amount of time spent.
 I also have different expectations for the output from the students.